igkostyuk/training-excercises/day_6/README.md

 	}
 ```
 For auth to be successful user should be `test` with `test_pwd` password.
 In other cases throw 403.
-3. Add new `Business layer` that will work only with repository and will be called by transport layer, from http handlers code.
+3. (If there is time) Add new `Business layer` that will work only with repository and will be called by transport layer, from http handlers code.
 You should have `type BookService interface` for that layer.
 This service layer will know nothing about jsons/http etc.
 ###Steps to do: